supervisely/supervisely/README.md

 #### Level 1.
 HTTP REST API

 Supervisely has a rich [HTTP REST API](https://api.docs.supervise.ly/) that covers basically every action, you can do manually.
-You can use **any programming language** and **any development environment** to extend and customize your Supervisely experience.&#x20;
+You can use **any programming language** and **any development environment** to extend and customize your Supervisely experience.

 ℹ️ For Python developers, we recommend using our [Python SDK](https://supervisely.readthedocs.io/en/latest/sdk\_packages.html) because it wraps up all API methods and can save you a lot of time with built-in error handling, network re-connection, response validation, request pagination, and so on.